Te Ara Ātea, Selwyn Library Art

-Observing nature with neutrality is an essential task as a farmer, as a filmmaker, and as an artist.
-I spend duration watching and being with the creatures, insects, and plants that live out their days and nights, in the wilds, and on the farms – from Heathcote to Mt.
-Hutt, and throughout the Canterbury plains.
+DURATION is a series of film recordings of continuous observational vigils of natural life from my home, farm and environs in Canterbury.
+[9 x 8hr films] Observing nature is an essential task as a farmer, filmmaker, and artist.
+I spend duration watching/being with the creatures, insects, and plants that live out their days and nights, in the wilds, and on the farms – from Heathcote to Mt.
+Hutt and throughout the Canterbury plains.

-A contemplative witness, without commentary or judgment, a meditation.
-To not inject a perspective, impose a story or create a narrative upon natural life.
-To not apply music or drama to incite emotion.
+A contemplative witness, without commentary or judgment – a meditation.
+To have soft eyes and soft heart upon the natural world.
+To not inject a perspective, impose a story or create a narrative upon the natural world.
+To not use music, create drama or incite emotion.
 To not impose a myth upon the collected images of nature through omission, selection or layering.

 Kanohi kai matarae.
 I focus my gaze upon this matter, because it is what matters.